ndd21/PHYS281/docs/demo-vs-code.md

 ":material-format-align-left: Untitled-1" (if you have more than one unsaved file open the name will increment by one, e.g., "Untitled-2", "Untitled-3", etc).

-When you create a file and `1` should appear in the left of the tab.
+When you create a file a `1` should appear in the left of the screen.
 This shows the line number.
 As you add more lines of text more line numbers will appear.
 In the bottom right of the screen there will be some text saying, e.g., "Ln 1, Col 1", which tells you the line and column number where the blinking cursor is.